 And, when we look at the horrifying sins that have taken over the world since 1967, I can only conclude that there is something very, very significant to the Jews recovering Jerusalem.

-However, horrendous trouble is coming.
+Whatever your interpretation of the words of Jesus, horrendous trouble is coming.
 We can see that, as we continue on with Jeremiah 30:

 4 Now these are the words that the Lord spoke concerning Israel and Judah.